 Access Partnership Trainings and Curricula

-The Partnership’s trainings and curricula provide advocates and organizations with essential tools to prevent and respond to domestic violence effectively.
-Our trainings include frequent webinars covering timely topics, a sample 40-hour advocate training, prevention core competencies, and more.
+The Partnership’s training and curricula provide advocates and organizations with essential tools to prevent and respond to domestic violence effectively.
+Our training include frequent webinars covering timely topics, a sample 40-hour advocate training, prevention core competencies, and more.
 These resources are designed to build capacity and strengthen services across communities.
 We provide foundational training, specialized curricula, and an extensive resource library.

 Explore Our Jobs Board